praveensripati/learn-aws/README.md

 Also, I have written a good number of blogs/articles on Big Data, AWS and Kubernetes on my blog [https://www.thecloudavenue.com/](https://www.thecloudavenue.com/).

-Feel free to submit any pull requests for any changes to the documentation or the code.
+Feel free to submit any pull requests for any changes to the documentation and the code.

-Good Luck !!!
+**Good Luck !!!**